Alfie Johnson: Halifax Panthers

+Castleford Tigers

+On 17 July 2026 it was reported that he had signed for Castleford Tigers for 2027 in the Super League on a 2-year deal.

 International career

 Johnson has represented England and Great Britain at international Rugby Sevens, making his debut for England in 2019 and scoring a try in the bronze medal match in the Canada leg of the Sevens World Series in Hamilton.